 - The monitoring methodology and programme is adopted by the MB. - The monitoring methodology is piloted on one or more selected Member States (subject to availability of resources). - Findings are shared for comments with the Member State(s) in question. - Lessons learned are drawn from the pilot.

-Indicators Latest result (CAAR 2022) Target 2024 Data source Methodology and programme adopted by MB (including definition of a follow-up N/A One Internal documentation. system).
+Indicators Latest result (CAAR 2022) Target 2024 Data source Methodology and programme adopted by MB (including definition of a follow-up system).
+N/A One Internal documentation.
+Number of monitoring exercises realised.
+N/A One Internal documentation.